 Question: We just started Home Schooling.
 How can I deal with “easily distractable” child?
 Should I allow him to use headphones all day so he can tune us out?

-I think the answer to your question is two-fold.
+I think the answer to your question is three-fold.
 I also have one very easily distracted child, and one that could plug through school work with a tornado in the room, so I know the struggle you are facing.
 Here are the two things that came to mind immediately:

 First you must build up your distractable child’s ability to accept the noise around him.
 I am certain at his traditional school he never had complete silence.
 Even the muted quiet noises of children can be a distraction if you allow it